neokd/DataStorehouse/README.md

 ## Installation 🛠️

-To get started with DataStoreHouse, follow these steps:
+To get started with DataStorehouse, follow these steps:

-1. Clone the repository: `git clone https://github.com/neokd/DataStoreHouse.git`
+1. Clone the repository: `git clone https://github.com/neokd/DataStorehouse.git`
-2. Navigate to the project directory: `cd DataStoreHouse`
+2. Navigate to the project directory: `cd DataStorehouse`

 ## Contributing 👥

 Contributions are welcome!
-If you have a dataset that you would like to add to DataStoreHouse, please follow these steps:
+If you have a dataset that you would like to add to DataStorehouse, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b add-dataset`